EpiEvoSoftware/original_pipeline/README.md

 cp ${CODESDIR}/config_template/slim_only_template.json ${WORKDIR}/simulation.config
 ## Then manually change the configuration in ${WORKDIR}/simulation.config.
 ```

 3. Run the simulation
 ```sh
 python -u ${CODESDIR}/outbreak_simulator.py -config ${WORKDIR}/simulation.config
 ```

-4(Alternative to 2 & 3).
-Run the pre-simulation programs and the simulator in one command.
+4. (Alternative to 2 & 3) Run the pre-simulation programs and the simulator in one command.
 You need to fill out a bigger configuration file.
 ```sh
 cp ${CODESDIR}/config_template/base_params.json ${WORKDIR}/simulation.config
 ## Then manually change the configuration in ${WORKDIR}/simulation.config.